 Dannenbaum LLC can provide almost all industrial metal joints.
 Additionally, we can help with engineering.
 We have several line items of different types of expansion joints.
 We also provide most pipes, valves, and fittings.
 For instance, we also provide strainers, filters, pipe hangers, etc…

 What is a Pipeline Metal Joint?

 Firstly, metal pipeline expansion joints accommodate movement and absorb vibration during a piping system.
 Also, in doing so, they protect nearby piping equipment from damage.
-Secondly, we weld various end fittings onto a versatile bellows component to make a pipeline metal expansion joint.
+We weld various end fittings onto a versatile bellows component to make a pipeline metal expansion joint.
 Also, relatively thin-walled tubing is employed to make one or multi-ply corrugated cylinders.